-During the half term we took a trip to the local Wildlife Conservation Park.
+During the half term we took a trip to the local Wildlife Conservation Park, on the Pershore Road in Birmingham.
 I’ve written about our visits there before and I wasn’t going to write about it again until I read this post by Captured By Jade on Memories.
 It made me realise that this is exactly what I want my blog to be, a record of memories, something we can look back on and enjoy.
 So, even though I’ve written about the Wildlife Conservation Park before, this was a new memory to treasure and record.
 Also, just look at how my children have grown since our first logged visit back in 2014.

 If you don’t have time to look, here’s a peak!